 You are using an outdated browser.
 Please upgrade your browser to improve your ReverbNation experience.

-CN Byrd (Craig Norris) was born in the mountains of southern New Mexico.
+Byrdstir is the intellectual property brand of Craig Norris Byrd, born in the Gila area of southwestern New Mexico.
 His gift of wordsmithing was recognized from an early age, though the mechanism for delivery was longer arriving.
 His debut EP recording "Emissions" is a testament to a simple beauty in modern folk/rock songwriting that draws comparison to American icons Paul Simon, Stephan Stills, Bob Dylan and James Taylor.
 Citing a major influence of British troubadour John Martyn, Byrd's material ranges from delicate statements on interpersonal relationships to powerful commentary on contemporary social issues.
 His perceptive insight and ability to turn a phrase is not limited to personal issues, but extends to a piercing analysis of societal ills.

-CN Byrd (Craig Norris Byrd) spent most of his formative years in the Gila forest region of southwestern New Mexico.
-Though raised to be an athlete, he was encouraged to pursue creative writing as an adolescent, and made the move into music and theatre while also feeding a scientific yearning with the study of electronics.
-Soon he was working sound for local bands publically and putting poetry to music in private.
-Hiitchhiking to the 'big cities' of El Paso, Albuquerque, Tucson and Phoenix he talked his way into helping set up concert stages in exchange for free admittance.
+Craig Byrd spent most of his formative years in the Gila forest region of southwestern New Mexico.
+Though raised to be an athlete, he was encouraged to pursue creative writing as an adolescent, and made the move into music and theater while also feeding a scientific yearning with the study of electronics.
+Soon he was working sound for local bands publicly and putting poetry to music in private.
+Hitchhiking to the 'big cities' of El Paso, Albuquerque, Tucson and Phoenix he talked his way into helping set up concert stages in exchange for free admittance.

 He was “encouraged” into military service after a brush with law enforcement, and after a year of training in satellite communications repair, he passed a year in the mountains of Korea maintaining communications for a strategic air command battalion.
 That allowed him to reach an advanced level of accomplishment in martial arts, also providing plenty of time to play guitar, write songs and study religion.